borovab/borovab/README.md

 I'm a passionate **Software Engineer** dedicated to building clean, responsive, and modern web applications using tools like **React**, **Node.js**, and **Supabase**.

-📍  From Struga, North Macedonia
+📍 From **Struga, North Macedonia** | Currently based in **Pristina, Kosovo**
-🎓 Graduated from the International University of Struga
+🎓 Graduated from the *International University of Struga*
-🚀 Focused on real-world, fullstack development and continuous learning
+🚀 Passionate about real-world fullstack development & lifelong learning
 ---

 ### 💼 What I Do